dojo/docs/dijit/form/DropDownButton.rst

 .. contents::
     :depth: 2

 The dijit.form.DropDownButton widget is for a button that displays some kind of drop down, often a menu, when you press it.

-.. api-inline :: dijit.form.DropDownButton

 Examples
 ========